+Illness Prevention

-Illness Prevention How can I help my child feel better?
-Hand washing prevents the spread of disease and illness. • Wash hands frequently using soap and water, especially 1.
-Encourage plenty of rest before eating, after using the bathroom and after handling 2.
-Encourage increased fluids like pets. water, soup, juice, and ice.
-Keep your child's immunizations up to date.
-3. Limit TV watching Make sure he/she has routine well-child exams.
-Flu vaccinations are recommended for everyone from children Returning to school too soon may delay aged 6 months through adult. recovery from illness and may potentially expose others.
-Teach your child to do the following when ill: Please consult with a health care provider or Cough and sneeze into their elbow. • vour school nurse for more information.
-Wash hands often with soap and water, especially after coughing or sneezing.
-If a doctor's note contradicts our sick day guidelines, we will follow QPS sick day guidelines.
+- Hand washing prevents the spread of disease and illness.
+Wash hands frequently using soap and water, especially before eating, after using the bathroom and after handling pets. - Keep your child's immunizations up to date. - Make sure he/she has routine well-child exams. - Flu vaccinations are recommended for everyone from children aged 6 months through adult.

+Teach your child to do the following when ill:

-- Avoid touching their eyes, nose, and mouth as that can spread germs. - Stay home until recovered to prevent exposure to others.
+- · Cough and sneeze into their elbow. - Wash hands often with soap and water, especially after coughing or sneezing. - Avoid touching their eyes, nose, and mouth as that can spread germs. - Stay home until recovered to prevent exposure to others.